joseph-flinn/site/frontend/posts/daily-journaling-report-2.md

 priorities.
 As the repository of my daily notes grew with the **Backlog** section, I started losing tasks in the backlog.
 The fuzzy search that I use to search my thought notes doesn't do well with building a list of things to do.
 My idea had been to create a tool to query all of the notes and build a unified backlog on the fly.
-It would be an interesting problem to work on, such as tracking the global ranking of priorities.
+Tracking the global ranking of priorities across multiple files would be an interesting problem to work on.

 During the same time, I was using [OpenProject](https://www.openproject.org) to stay on top of managing my class work last semester.
 I thought that I would use it extensively to track tasks, but